 - Cover leftover rolls tightly and store at room temperature for 2-3 days or in the refrigerator for up to 1 week.

 - Freezing Instructions: Prepare recipe through step 6.
 Place shaped rolls in a greased baking pan, cover tightly, and freeze for up to 3 months.
 Once frozen, the dough balls won’t stick together anymore and you can place them in a freezer bag if needed.
 On the day you serve them, arrange the dough balls in a greased baking pan, cover tightly, then let them thaw and rise for about 4-5 hours.
 Bake as directed.
 You can also freeze the baked dinner rolls.
 Allow them to cool completely, then freeze for up to 3 months.
 Thaw in the refrigerator or at room temperature, then reheat as desired.
+If reheating the whole pan, lightly cover and reheat in a 300°F (149°C) oven for about 10 minutes or until warm.

 - Overnight Instructions: Prepare the recipe through step 6.
 Cover the shaped rolls tightly and refrigerate for up to about 15 hours.
 At least 3 hours before you need them the next day, remove the rolls from the refrigerator, keep covered, and allow to rise on the counter for about 1-2 hours before baking.
 Alternatively, you can let the dough have its 1st rise in the refrigerator overnight.
 Cover the dough tightly and place in the refrigerator for up to 12 hours.
 Remove from the refrigerator and allow the dough to fully rise for 2 more hours.
 Continue with step 5.